UBasDev/custom-cnn-binary-image-classification/README.md

 <h2>This project implements a Convolutional Neural Network (CNN) for binary image classification (cat or dog).
+All customized by UCBDev.
+Feel free to use.
 Key features include:</h2>

 <p>Data Loading: Automatically loads and labels images from the train_set and valid_set directories.</p>
 <p>Image Preprocessing: Resizes images to 64x64 pixels and normalizes pixel values.</p>